Skip to main content

 Identify the Error

-Type name errors occur when the domain model contains entity type names that violate naming rules.
+Type name errors occur when the data model contains entity type names that violate naming rules.
 Symptoms include:

-• Connection status shows Failed after saving the domain model
+• Connection status shows Failed after saving the data model

 • Error messages referencing unrecognized type names